-Loan origination fees are accrued on a pro rata basis over the loan repayment period and recognized in the income statement under interest income.
+Fees on approved loans were accrued on a pro rata basis during the loan repayment period and recognized in the income statement within interest income.

 If a financial asset is impaired on the basis of impairment loss, interest income continues to be calculated using the effective interest rate used to discount future cash flows for the purpose of measuring and calculating the impairment loss.